yekta/banano-website/content/community-projects.md

 ### JungleTv.live

-A video sharing platfrom where you can earn & spend Banano.
+A video sharing platfrom where you can earn Banano.

 #### [jungletv.live](https://jungletv.live)